1. Go Snowshoeing!

 Cozy in from a snowstorm or view a spectacularly starry night from your window at the historic National Park Inn at Longmire.
 The Inn in Mount Rainier National Park remains open year-round.
 For reservations, please access Guest Services or call 360.569.2275.

 Cross country ski on well-established trails through wooded areas and around a lake at the Nordic Center at White Pass.
 Visit Ski White Pass for details.
 Afterward, warm up with coffee or hot chocolate in a friendly yurt.
 Lessons and ski rentals are available.

 11. Take a tram ride through a wildlife park

 Bundle up for a tram ride and see native Northwest animals in their lush winter coats at Northwest Trek Wildlife Park, Eatonville.
-Afterwards, warm up by a roaring fire or at one of the park’s heated discovery centers.
-For special events, location and more details, please access Northwest Trek.
+Afterward, warm up by a roaring fire or at one of the park’s heated discovery centers.
+For special events, location, and more details, please access Northwest Trek.